 This journey of Neptunian discovery began two centuries prior to the observational discovery of our chaotic planet in question.
 If conditions had been slightly different, Neptune would have been discovered in the early 17th century by the man whom we attribute modern science to – Galileo.
 One of the main reasons why Neptune was both overlooked as well as drew negative reactions from those within the scientific community prior to its discovery was the belief that a heavenly body of significance would never be found among fixed stars.

-If we take the thread of each key player’s astrological sign’s quality, and follow it through the labrynth of confusion through the centuries, we come to a full circle completion at the time of Neptune’s shocking discovery in 1846.
+If we take the thread of each key player’s astrological sign’s quality, and follow it through the labrynth of confusion through the centuries, we come to a full circle completion at the time of Neptune’s shocking discovery in September of 1846.

 Galileo begins the debated trek.
 He was born under the fixed sign of Aquarius and correctly finds Neptune, but confuses it as a “fixed” star.